 Work Item creation

-Each proposed new Work Item shall be supported by at least four Members, and their names shall be recorded in the Work Item definition prepared for the TSG approval.
+Each proposed new Work Item shall be supported by at least four Members, and their names shall be recorded in the Work Item definition prepared for the TP approval.
 One or more persons shall be named as Rapporteur for the proposed Work Item, and the Rapporteur shall act as the prime contact point on technical matters and for information on progress throughout the drafting phases.
 The supporting Members are expected to contribute to and progress the new work item throughout the drafting phases.

 In addition to the above, Technical Plenary shall approve new Work Items, giving all essential parameters.
 The proposal shall be entered into the oneM2M work programme, clearly marked as a new entry, for which a unique reference identity shall be allocated.